psiie/youtube-dlp-subscriptions/README.md

 ## SyncThink
 Syncthing can be set up to sync from the downloads folder onto any other device (such as an android).
 Quiet useful for long trips without cellular internet (or a data plan).

+## TODO:
+Get rid of the XML entirely now that it is no longer a point-of-convenience.
+Favor a item list of channel_ids.
+Perhaps utilize yt-dlp's `-a` flag, which can take a list and download them. `--playlist-end 15` and `--dateafter` are also useful flags.

 ## Thanks

 A thanks to mewfree and https://github.com/mewfree/youtube-dl-subscriptions for the original script and pukkandan for dlp.